ptarmiganlabs/butler-docs/content/en/docs/getting started/setup/reload alerts/alert emails/_index.md

 - If the config file setting `Butler.emailNotification.reloadTaskFailure.alertEnableByCustomProperty.enable` is set to `false`, *all* failed reload tasks will cause alert emails.
 - If that setting is `true` only some tasks will cause alert emails:
   - If a task has the value specified in `Butler.emailNotification.reloadTaskFailure.alertEnableByCustomProperty.enabledValue` set for the custom property named as specified in `Butler.emailNotification.reloadTaskFailure.alertEnableByCustomProperty.customPropertyName`, the alert will be sent.
-  - If a task does not have that custom property *does not* set to that value, no alert will be sent for that task.
+  - If a task *does not* have that custom property set, no alert will be sent for that task.
     - A task can still cause an alert to be sent if a specific email address is specified for the task, see below for details.

 Some configuration is needed to make this work: